-We will meet with you for an extensive interview and psychiatric evaluation in which we will gather some information such as your history, symptoms, and family dynamics.
-Within this first session together, we will then determine the best plan of action to move forward.
+We will meet with you for an extensive interview and psychiatric evaluation, in which we will gather some information such as: your history, symptoms, and family dynamics.
+Within this first session together, we will determine the best plan of action to move forward.

 We will not reveal any information regarding what happens within the work that we do together unless you have signed the Authorization to Disclose Information form.
 In the instance that you are in danger of harming yourself or another, then we are obligated by law to notify the authorities of this.

 There are no precise determinations that we can make regarding the length of your treatment.
 Generally speaking, the longer you have had your mental illness not medically acknowledged, the longer the treatment will take.
 Certain conditions do not require a lot of time to treat, and others considerably more.
 Certain mental illnesses require just a couple of visits, and others require life long maintenance.
 We believe that you should seek treatment as soon as possible, for the best outcome.

 If you find yourself in the midst of an emergency, please immediately call 9-1-1.
 If you have an urgent situation, call our office and we will see you as soon as we can.

 If you would like us to release your medical information to another medical provider, lawyer, or insurance company, please fill out release of information at our office.
 Please note we DO NOT release psychiatric records to anyone other than the listed above.